infinum/android-buggy/README.md

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](LICENSE).

-// Add any other info specific to contributing to this library (e.g., if you have a sample app to help with development) //
+For easier developing a [sample app](sample) with proper implementations is provided.

 ## License